sebastienserre/simple-wall/readme.txt

 Simple Wall only display wall from public Facebook pages.
 No user profile.

 = I've found a bug, how to report it ? =
-Feel to report an issue to my [GitHub](https://github.com/sebastienserre/simple-wall/issues/new/choose)
+Feel free to report an issue to my [GitHub](https://github.com/sebastienserre/simple-wall/issues/new/choose)

-= I've an idea to improve this plugin, how to report it ? = Feel to report an enhancement to my [GitHub](https://github.com/sebastienserre/simple-wall/issues/new?assignees=&labels=&template=feature_request.md&title=)
+= I've an idea to improve this plugin, how to report it ? = Feel free to report an enhancement to my [GitHub](https://github.com/sebastienserre/simple-wall/issues/new?assignees=&labels=&template=feature_request.md&title=)

 = Where can I find help ? =
 Please use the [WordPress forum]( https://wordpress.org/support/plugin/simple-wall/ ), I will make my best to answer and help you asap.